denoland/manual/tools/repl.md

 ## Special variables

-REPL provides a couple special variables, that are always available
+The REPL provides a couple of special variables, that are always available:

 | Identifier | Description                          |
 | ---------- | ------------------------------------ |